On the Uplink and Downlink EMF Exposure and Coverage in Dense Cellular Networks: A Stochastic Geometry Approach: System Model

 \subsection{Power control}

-The 3rd Generation Partnership Project (3GPP) introduced fractional power control (FPC) for the Physical Uplink Shared Channel (PUSCH) to mitigate inter-cell UL interference and improve SINR coverage for cell-edge UEs \cite{R1-073224}.
+The 3rd Generation Partnership Project (3GPP) introduced fractional power control (FPC) for the Physical Uplink Shared Channel (PUSCH) to mitigate intercell UL interference and improve SINR coverage for cell-edge UEs \cite{R1-073224}.
 This FPC strategy, first proposed in \cite{Whitehead93} to reduce signal-to-noise ratio (SNR) variance and achieve target SNR, adjusts UE transmit power based on measurements of signal power by both the UE and the BS.
-The closed-loop FPC adjusts the fractional PL compensation (coefficient $\epsilon \in [0,1]$) controlled by the network, resulting in a transmit power from UE $i$ given by
+The closed-loop FPC adjusts the fractional PL compensation (coefficient $\upepsilon \in [0,1]$) controlled by the network, resulting in a transmit power from UE $i$ given by

 where $P^{u}_{0}$ represents the open-loop power whose range of values is calculated in \cite{R1-074850}.
 A maximum emitting power $P^{u}_{m}$ is considered in the model.
-Using FPC instead of full power control ($\epsilon = 1$) allows higher PL users to operate at a lower SINR, reducing inter-cell interference.
-However, the optimal FPC coefficient must be found to balance a high SINR for cell-edge users against low inter-cell interference.
+Using FPC instead of full power control ($\upepsilon = 1$) allows higher PL users to operate at a lower SINR, reducing intercell interference.
+However, the optimal FPC coefficient must be found to balance a high SINR for cell-edge users against low intercell interference.
 Many studies have investigated the impact of FPC on network SINR, SNR, or signal-to-interference ratio (SIR), through simulations at the scale of one cell or at a larger scale modeling the network as an hexagonal grid \cite{Ubeda08, Simonsson08, Mullner09, Xiao06, Rao07}.
-They reveal that optimal values of $\epsilon$ are between 0.4 and 0.6.
+They reveal that optimal values of $\upepsilon$ are between 0.4 and 0.6.
+To simplify the calculations, the emit power of UEs inside a given cluster are considered equal and the PL to compensate is the one of that a UE would have at the center of the cluster.